Credit Scoring: Part 4 – Variable Selection

 Part 4: Variable Selection

 How to achieve parsimony and what is the key information to look for?
-The answer is found during the next step of the credit risk modeling process – the variable selection process.
+The answer is found during the next step of the credit risk modelling process – the variable selection process.

 The purpose of the business insights analysis is to: